Mivar: Management

-As a stubborn anti-unionist workaholic and supporter of fascism, he had a very strong influence on the company's actions and attitude, to a degree rarely seen even in small family-run companies.
+As a stubborn anti-unionist workaholic and supporter of fascism, Vichi had a very strong influence on the company's actions and attitude, to a degree rarely seen even in small family-run companies.

 Vichi eschewed the stereotypical managers' life, choosing to have his workplace in the same room as the assembly line, having the same office hours as other employees, owning an older modest car, and not having a personal computer or cell phone.

 Mivar always rejected public funding and plans for a national association of electronics manufacturers.

 On the other hand, Vichi did not hesitate to use his personal money to subsidize the company in its later unprofitable years (100 million Euros since 2000), allowing the company to not resort to outsourcing or licensing their brand yet exiting the market debt-free, comparably to Atwater-Kent in the 1930s and unlike most of their European competitors.

 He has not involved his children, with whom he doesn't have successful family relations, in the business; the company in its original form ceased trading shortly before Vichi's death.

 Due to these atypical practices often prioritizing employment and long term reputation against the profit motive of most businesses, Mivar has been the object of academic case studies.

-New company
+Aftermath

+Bolva Italia

-Some time after the demise of the TV manufacturing business, former employees constructed the Bolva Italia company in Abbiategrasso in late 2019, manufacturing webOS-based televisions in Poland using oriental assemblies while still offering domestic servicing.
+After the demise of the TV manufacturing business, former employees founded the Bolva Italia company in Abbiategrasso in late 2018, manufacturing webOS-based televisions in Poland using Chinese assemblies by ShincoBroad while still offering domestic servicing.

-In the meanwhile, Mivar became a limited liability company under the ownership of Luisa and Valeria Vichi and re-entered the trade on January 20, 2022, by establishing a joint venture with Bolva - as well as a shared service department in Mivar's facilities.
+In the meanwhile, Mivar became a limited liability company under the ownership of Luisa and Valeria Vichi and re-entered the trade on 20 January 2022, by establishing a joint venture with Bolva - as well as a shared service department in Mivar's facilities;

+a range of 32 to 70 inch TVs was released soon afterwards.

+The joint venture was not successful, and Mivar's website disappeared by the end of 2024.

+Eurocom D.L.E.

+As of late 2025, the Mivar brand is licensed to the Italian company Eurocom Distribuzione Logistica Elettrodomestici, active in the import, distribution, and sale of home appliances.

+The Mivar website was reinstated in 2026, confirming as of May the use of the brand on white goods with the intention to expand it to televisions again.